piccolo-orm/piccolo_api/example_projects/mfa_demo/README.md

-# Change password demo
+# MFA demo

-This project demos how to use the `change_password` endpoint.
+This project demos how to use the MFA with the `session_login` endpoint.

 ## Setup